agarwalrahul30/tindog/README.md

 # Tindog website
-A match-finder website for your dog using HTML, CSS, Bootstrap.
+A dog-match finder website for your dashing dog using HTML, CSS, Bootstrap.